thearst3rd/stopwaitingforgodot-chess/README.md

 First time using groups!
 I originally had the method `Board.connect_squares_piece_dropped` which took an argument of the parent `Game` object and connected all the signals like that.
 I didn't like that though, I felt a method wasn't needed on the Board side.
 So I added the `Square` nodes to a group called "Squares" and connected them up with the `get_tree().call_group` method!
 Pretty neat.
 I spent more time than I should have attempting that though, so I should really move on to the legal move generation :)

+In my [previous chess implementation](https://github.com/thearst3rd/chesslib), I literally stored a complete copy of every single position that has ever been reached in the game.
+This is... inefficient, but at least undoing a move is trivial (just revert back to the second to last board state).
+This time though, I figured, let's not do that.
+Rather, with each move, I want to store everything that's needed to undo that move.
+For instance, if there was a captured piece, we need to know what it was so we can put it back.
+I did some testing, and I'm feeling pretty good that I covered everything, but I might have missed something.
+Hopefully I'll find out sooner rather than later.
+Ok, on to legal move generation for real.

 # Credits/Attributions

 See [CREDITS.md](CREDITS.md).